GuidanceMantras/GuidanceMantras/README.md

 - If relationships need free money, stay away from those kind of relationships
 - Never ever do any kind of business or money transaction with anyone without any security documents or collateral
 - Learn to deal with educated and uneducated people, poor and rich, smart and dumb, men and women, girls and boys, young and old
-- Learn to deal with weak and strong people, in terms of physic, power, money, knowledge, education, age, race, experience, background and so on
+- Learn to deal with weak and strong people, in terms of physic, power, money, mind, knowledge, education, age, race, experience, background and so on
 - Learn to deal with people based on situation, mood, consequences, privilege, different personalities, area/region and so on
 - Learn to deal with negative personalities traits such as lazy, talktive, free-rider, gold digger, sponger, freeloader, parasite, moocher, leech, angry, agressive, jealous, gossip
 - Negative personalities: Irresponsible, Inflexible, Indecisive, Impatient, Narcissistic,
 - Negative Personalities:
-- Learn to deal with people with positive personalities such as tolerant, patience,
+- Learn to deal with people with positive personalities such as tolerant, patience
+- Use Psychological tactics and stratergy while dealing with people

 ### Chain of effects in life
 - will be added with diagram